DLR-MF-DAS/gee-downloader/README.md

 https://pypi.org/project/gee-downloader/.
 The workflow reposnible for this is defined at gee_downloader/.github/workflows/python-publish.yml.
 You need to correctly set-up a PyPi API token and add it to your GitHub secrets as described here: https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/.
+The workflow is activated when a new release is created.
+To create a new release go to the releases section of your GitHub repository https://github.com/DLR-MF-DAS/gee_downloader/releases.